USDA Construction Loan to Buy Land | Requirements 2026

 Most lenders require a minimum FICO credit score of 640 to qualify for a USDA construction loan.

-You can apply for a USDA construction loan with USDA-approved lenders who offer this loan program.
+You can apply for a USDA construction loan through USDA-approved lenders.
 Search online for available lenders.

 Time to make a move?
 Let us find the right mortgage for you